 In July of 2022 Snohomish County developed a survey to obtain community input on how to allocate HOME-ARP funding to best meet Snohomish County's COVID-19 recovery needs.
-The Survey was sent to two listservs consisting of over 500 email contacts, including affordable housing developers and housing providers, private non-profits, local governments, public agencies, public service provides, partnerships to end homelessness, fair housing advocacy and training organizations, Housing Authorities, and other interested parties.
-The survey was sent out on July 18, 2022, and again on July 29, 2022, and closed on August 5, 2022.
+The Survey was sent to two listservs consisting of over 500 email contacts, including affordable housing developers and housing providers, private non-profits, local governments, public agencies, public service provides, partnerships to end homelessness, fair housing advocacy and training organizations, Housing Authorities, and and other interested parties.
+The survey was sent outen on July 1829, 2022, and again on August-July 295, 2022, and closed on was open until August 5, 2022.
 A total of 55 responses were received.

-To obtain additional input, several agencies were contacted directly including two housing authorities, two non-profit fair housing advocacy and training organizations, a civil rights agency, and one non-profit agency.
+To obtain additional input, several agencies were contacted directly including two housing authorities 3, two non-profit fair housing advocacy and training organizations, a civil rights agency, and one non- profit agency.
 Input was obtained through email and virtual Zoom meetings.